 Over the years, the addition of Calamata olives became my personal touch (the original salad featured canned black olives), along with red bell peppers, garlic, and buttermilk-lemon dressing for a zippy tang.
 Tradition doesn’t have to be boring.

 After years of experimenting with mac salads, there is one thing I know for sure: pasta absorbs seasoning in much the same way that potatoes do.
 In other words, you must over season today to get the perfectly seasoned salad you will eat tomorrow.
-When you taste this salad just after it is made, you will swear it has too much acidity.
+When you taste this salad just after it’s made, you’ll swear it has too much acidity.
 I know, I know!
 The red wine vinegar in particular has a pungent kick at first.
 But don’t worry.
 In a few hours, every element will be in perfect, harmonious, and very tasty balance.
 I promise.

 And in just the same way pasta absorbs flavor, it also absorbs liquid.
-You will note that the dressing is perhaps a little more liquid than is typical.
+You’ll notice that the dressing is perhaps a little more liquid than is typical.
 Again, no worries.
 The consistency of the salad will be perfect after chilling for a few hours.

 Ingredient Note I used to love this salad with chopped eggs, but now I prefer it without.
 MauiJim likes it with sweet pickles.
 I like it with dill pickles.
 Since it’s hard to remember which way I made it the last time–to be fair to one or the other of us–I now leave the pickles out altogether.
 No one, including me, seems to miss them.
 But I leave that to your discretion.

 Old-Fashioned Creamy Macaroni Salad